The following is the process for submitting an IRB proposal. Please contact the IRB Office with questions at IRB@stedwards.edu.

 This tool from NIH can also help determine if the project qualifies as human subjects research, as does this federal chart (Chart 1).
 If the research meets the definitions of human subjects and research, the researcher must submit the project for review by the IRB.
 Go to the Frequently Asked Questions, Definitions subsection, to learn more.

 2. All researchers must complete and submit a Collaborative Institutional Training Initiative (CITI) for ethics in research.
-Follow the Steps to CITI certification PowerPoint to get certified.
+Follow these Steps to CITI certification to get certified.

-• Student researchers must submit a valid "Student Social Research" CITI certificate.
+• Student researchers must submit a valid "Student Social Research" CITI certificate for themselves, and a valid "Faculty Social Research" CITI for their faculty advisor.

 3. The researcher should check the SEU IRB Proposal Types Flowchart to determine the correct application for their project (Exempt, Expedited, or Full Board Review).

-CITI certificates for all researchers, plus all supporting materials, can be uploaded at the bottom of the online applications.
+CITI certificates for all researchers, plus all supporting documents, can be uploaded at the bottom of the online applications.

 4. The researcher should check all the details in the IRB application before submission, to avoid delays in approval.